-As you update your files, review and evaluate your training locations, review and evaluate your certified personnel, conduct craft training and administer testing, below are some important items to keep in mind as it relates to your NCCER accreditation.
+As you begin to prepare for your audit, below are some important items to keep in mind as it relates to your NCCER accreditation.

 NCCER contacts the Sponsor Representative to schedule all audits.
 Initial audits occur within 12 months of active use of the program after the organization reaches candidate status.
 Then the organization is audited every three years thereafter.

-- Evaluation of training locations (TU/ATEF/ATU), if applicable
+- Audit of registered training locations (TU/ATEF/ATU), if applicable

 - Appeals process